 When shares are purchased, you will be subject to income tax on the difference (or spread) between the fair market value of the shares on the date of purchase and the purchase price.
-You also will be subject to social insurance contributions on the spread.
+You also will be subject to social insurance contributions on the spread and a solidarity surcharge if your annual income exceeds a specified threshold.